 Each school day currently involves…

-- walking up to 10 miles to and from school in rural areas
+- walking 10 miles or more to and from school

 - fearing kidnap or rape along the way